COST OF RENT DAY - 2025

 What is Cost of Rent Day?

-Cost of Rent Day is the day when English renters stop paying rent and start putting their earnings into their own pocket.
+Cost of Rent Day is the day when, on average, English renters stop paying rent and start putting their earnings into their own pocket.

-This is a new measure the Adam Smith Institute has created to help translate the severity of the housing and rental crisis into simple terms that can be easily understood by all audiences.
+This is a measure that the Adam Smith Institute created to help translate the severity of the housing and rental crisis into simple terms that can be easily understood by all audiences.
+It provides a useful measure to hold politicians to account and track changes over time.

 The root problem driving Britain’s housing crisis is the lack of supply.
-Centre for Cities' analysis, notably the insights from Samuel Watling and Anthony Breach, highlights concisely the pivotal shifts in policy and practice that have led to the current situation.
+Centre for Cities' analysis, highlights concisely the pivotal shifts in policy and practice that have led to the current situation.
+By the start of 2023, the UK’s backlog of missing homes had reached 4.3 million homes, a deficit that would take at least half a century to achieve, even if the government reached its target of 300,000 new homes a year.

 Furthermore, the decline in council house building, which began well before the policies of the 1980s, such as Right to Buy, contributed to a reduced overall housing output.
 Initially, council housing accounted for a substantial portion of new homes, but as policy focus shifted and funding decreased, so too did the output from this sector.